freesewing/freesewing/markdown/dev/howtos/code/hide-paths/en.md

 ---
-title: Hide ore remove paths from an inherited part
+title: Hide or remove paths from an inherited part
 ---

 To hide remove paths from an inherited part, iterate over the `paths` object